 Here are a couple of examples of what phishing scams in an email message might look like.

 Check out where the above link directs a user.
 What is wrong with this picture?
 Correct, it does not resemble the UST branding.
-Don’t be fooled, some Phishers will take the time to use the UST look and feel.
-Keep an eye on the fake URLs.
+Don’t be fooled; some phishers will take the time to use the UST look and feel.
+Question the fake URLs.

 An Example from Microsoft